jumbledore/My-second-capstone-project/Readme.md

 #### Edits made to raw data set

-No edits were made to actual dataset but i compiled data from 5 tables from the original dataset into one table for the purpose of the assignment
+No edits were made to actual dataset but i compiled data from 5 tables from the original dataset into one table for the purpose of the assignment.
+Table name is called main_6.

 #### Conclusions drawn from data
 - Majority of customers are based in the US.